Did you know there are three types of climbing vegetables? Learn how to choose the right trellis to grow your climbing vegetables vertically.

 Cucumbers, squash, peas, pole beans, tomatoes and sweet potatoes are some of the most common vining vegetables.
-I used to assume all trellising structures were created equal, until I noticed that certain climbing vegetables just didn’t seem to take to the structure I was providing for it.
+I assumed all trellising structures were created equal, until I noticed that certain climbing vegetables didn’t seem to take to the structure I provided it.

-Let’s look at the three common types of climbing vegetables and what kinds of trellis would best meet their needs.
+Let’s look at the three common types of climbing vegetables and what kind of trellis will best meet their needs.

 A note on squash: There are many varieties, but if the variety you are growing is a vine/climber, then it will follow the tendril rule.